cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-sileo.md

 ## Introduction

-This guide will allow you to install Sileo while using unc0ver or regular checkra1n, allowing you to take advantage of most of the benefits of Sileo while using unc0ver.
+This guide will allow you to install Sileo if you are using a jailbreak which includes Cydia by default instead.

 ::: warning

-It is highly recommended to switch to <router-link to="/installing-taurine">Taurine</router-link> (iOS 14), <router-link to="/installing-odyssey">Odyssey</router-link> (iOS 13), <router-link to="/installing-chimera">Chimera</router-link> (iOS 12), or <router-link to="/installing-odysseyra1n">Odysseyra1n</router-link> if possible, for the best experience using Sileo.
+Sileo only supports iOS 12 or newer, if you're on iOS 9 to 11, consider <router-link to="/installing-zebra">installing Zebra</router-link> instead.

 :::

-## Adding GetSileo
+## Adding the Sileo repo

 1. Open the Cydia application
 1. Tap `Sources` on the bar at the bottom